AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

 **Using SMOTE**

-When SMOTE was applied, the model's performance improved by addressing class imbalance.
+When `SMOTE` was applied, the model's performance improved by addressing class imbalance.
 The generated synthetic samples helped the model to better learn from minority classes, resulting in a more balanced and accurate prediction.

 ![image](https://github.com/user-attachments/assets/20424ad1-7749-4c5f-ba6f-bbea3c7ba567)

 **Not using SMOTE**

-Without using SMOTE, the model's performance reflected the inherent class imbalance in the dataset.
+Without using `SMOTE`, the model's performance reflected the inherent class imbalance in the dataset.
 The predictions were more skewed towards the majority class, which can lead to less reliable results for the minority class.

 ![image](https://github.com/user-attachments/assets/55510f88-9dbf-47fd-bbf1-889d4c33c668)